 - Only one party need be present to apply, but must have all information and documents required;

 - There is a 24-hour waiting period between the time of issuance of the license and the ceremony.
 If there is a need for the ceremony to occur prior to the expiration of the 24-hour waiting period, the applicants may request a waiver, which must be signed by a district judge or justice of the peace authorized to perform the marriage.

 - The license is valid for 30 days.
 If the license expires, a new license must be purchased;

 - Cost is $35.00, which includes one certified copy of the license once recorded following the marriage ceremony;

-- **IMPORTANT - AGE REQUIREMENT**Applicants must be 18 years of age to obtain a marriage license without parental consent.
-If either applicant is under 18 years of age (and there are not more than three years difference in age between the applicants), a court order is required.
-The applicants are urged to seek the advice of an attorney, as a court hearing and judicial interview is required.
-If either applicant is under 18, the clerk of court cannot under any circumstance issue a marriage license if there are more than three years difference in age between the applicants.
+- **IMPORTANT - AGE REQUIREMENT** Applicants must be 16 years of age to obtain a marriage license.
+If either applicant is under 18 years of age and there are more than three years difference in age between the applicants, the clerk of court cannot issue a marriage license.
 Per Louisiana law, persons under 16 years of age may not marry under any circumstances (effective August 1, 2019).